-Five Exciting Wisconsin Race Tracks
+5 Exciting Wisconsin Race Tracks

 Wisconsin isn’t just filled with an abundance of sparkling lakes and beautiful state parks.
 If roaring engines, speeding vehicles and hairpin turns are what you’re looking for, then this list of five exciting Wisconsin race tracks is for you.
-Different tracks offer a different racing experience, so be sure to check out the track type to determine which Wisconsin race track to add to your next road trip or family vacation.
-With about 50 local tracks in the state, the options are endless!
+Different tracks offer different racing experiences, so be sure to check out the track type to determine which Wisconsin race track to add to your next road trip or family vacation.
+With about 50 local tracks in the state, the options are almost endless!

-La Crosse SpeedwayWest Salem
+La Crosse Fairgrounds Speedway – West Salem

 Track Type: Asphalt oval

-Wisconsin's only weekly racing NASCAR-sanctioned asphalt track, the La Crosse Speedway is home to two different race tracks -- a ¼ mile paved asphalt oval and a 5/8 mile paved asphalt oval (as well as a dragstrip for Friday night street drags).
+One of Wisconsin's only weekly racing NASCAR-sanctioned asphalt tracks, the La Crosse Fairgrounds Speedway is home to two different race tracks -- a ¼ mile paved asphalt oval and a 5/8 mile paved asphalt oval (as well as a dragstrip for Friday night street drags).
 It features a race season of weekly Saturday night racing from April to September.
-However, the real magic at the La Crosse Speedway happens Oktoberfest weekend during the 4-day racing festival.
-Starting in 1970, the Oktoberfest Race Weekend is one of the oldest, and largest, racing events in the Midwest.
-Check out Oktoberfest weekend here, and consider staying in the on-site campground for the most authentic experience.

-Road AmericaElkhart Lake
+Road America – Elkhart Lake

 Track Type: Asphalt road course

-Plymouth Dirt Track RacingPlymouth
+Plymouth Dirt Track Racing – Plymouth

 Track Type: Dirt

-Great Lakes DragawayUnion Grove
+Great Lakes Dragaway – Union Grove

 Track Type: Asphalt Drag Strip

-If lap-style racing isn’t your thing then the Great Lakes Dragaway may be just what you’re looking for.
-This track features a ¼-mile asphalt drag strip, tricked out vehicles and street style drag racing.
-Yet, the Great Lakes Dragaway’s most interesting feature is also its simplest.
 The track is open to the public, so if you have a car, you can race here.
-There is some variety of drag racing almost every night of the week during the race season, so be sure to check out their schedule of events.
-If you have an explosive experience in mind then the Nitrous Street Car Brawl can’t be beat.
+There is a variety of drag racing almost every night of the week during the race season, so be sure to check out their schedule of events.
+If you have an explosive experience in mind, then the Nitrous Street Car Brawl can’t be beat.

-Sugar River RacewayBrodhead
+Sugar River Raceway – Brodhead

 Type: Asphalt go-kart track

 Does reading about all of these excellent Wisconsin race tracks really give you an itch to get behind the wheel yourself?
 Then why not start out where Danica Patrick got her start, at the Sugar River Raceway go-kart track.
-Here you can rent everything you need to participate in a few hours of real go kart racing.
+Here, you can rent everything you need to participate in a few hours of real go kart racing.
 And don’t confuse this track with the go-karts you find at an amusement park.
 The Sugar River Raceway has go karts that can reach speeds of up to 70 mph.